shakfu/chuck-max/README.md

   - `[chuck~ <filename>]` : single channel in/out with default chuck file
   - `[chuck~ <N> <filename>]` : N channels with default chuck file

-It is recommended to choose 2 channels for stereo configuration.
-If a `<filename>` argument is given it will be searched for according to the following search rules:
+It's recommended to choose 2 channels for stereo configuration.
+If a `<filename>` argument is given it will be searched for according to the following rules:

 1. Assume it's an absolute path, use it if it exists.

 2. Assume that it's a partial path with the package's `examples` folder as a prefix.
 So if `stk/flute.ck` is given as `<filename>`, the absolute path of the package `examples` folder is prepended to it and if the resulting path exists, it is used.

 3. Assume `<filename>` exists in the parent patcher's directory.
-If so, use it.
+Test that this is the case and if it is, use it.
 This is useful if you want to package patchers and chuck files together.

 4. Use Max's `locatefile_extended` search function to search for the `<filename>` in the Max search path.
 The first successul result will be used.